Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 In old version of ASP.NET was: UseRouting(); and UseEndpoints();

+/
+/
+/
 Types of Routing:

--Conventional routing
+1. Conventional routing
--Attribute routing(use in app, best and easiest way to use routing in ASP.NET)
+2. Attribute routing(use in app, best and easiest way to use routing in ASP.NET)

 Middleware in Program.cs file explaination -->
 app.MapControllerRoute(